emadda/piconav/readme.md

     - I do not like the idea of using non-display JSX elements to add meta data to nodes (as React Router does with `Route`).

 - Clear API.
-    - The standard browser APIs around single page navigation are not very clear so I created `picnoav` to document their usage.
+    - The standard browser APIs around single page navigation are not very clear so I created `piconav` to document their usage.
     - The `document` title, canonical URL and meta description are outside the control of the JSX DOM so have to updated directly with the DOM API.

 - SEO.